-- How should we balance quality of experience, cost-to-serve and profitability of the customer?
+- How should we balance the quality of experience, cost-to-serve, and profitability of the customer?

 - Maintaining highly personalized relationships with all customers is expensive and the 80:20 rule applies (80 percent of profits are derived from 20 percent of customers).

 - Profitability depends on achieving a level of personalization that is both efficient and cost-effective.

 - What is the appropriate level of CRM integration for our business?

 - It will vary with the transactions and types of relationships that we will have with our clients.